 Magnolia has a separate Digital asset management module.
 Assets (such as images) and asset renditions served directly from Magnolia are cached by default.
 Assets served from external an DAM such as Cumulus DAM connector or Amazon S3 Connector module are not cached by Magnolia.

 The cache policy - what should be cached and what not - is highly customizable according to your requirements.

 Granular flush policy configuration

 You can define flush policies - rules when the cache must be flushed.
-For instance, you can make flush procedure depend on changes on JCR repositories.
+For instance, you can make the flush procedure depend on changes on JCR repositories.

 Cache Browser app

 The Cache Browser app runs on an author instance and allows you to delete cache items on a granular level.
 The app deletes cached items on all the public instances, independent of your public instances setup - be it a single instance or a complex cluster.